thecocolab/crash-course/module 4: intro-ComputeCanada/README.md

 srun python my_script.py  # Execute your script
 ```

-This script basically asks the resource and run the script in the last time.
-To trigger this, run `sbatch jobscript.sh`.
-Once the command is run, your request is pushed into the SLURM's queue and you can monitor the status through `squeue`
+This script basically asks the resource and run the python script in the last line.
+To do so, run `sbatch jobscript.sh`.
+Once the command is run, your request is pushed into the SLURM's queue and you can monitor the status through `squeue` or simply `sq`

 ### Using VScode for an interactive job
 This [link](https://prashp.gitlab.io/post/compute-canada-tut/#531-using-jupyter-on-compute-canada) has all the necessary details to properly set up and access the ComputeCanada server nodes right from the VSCode interface.
-To give you an idea, VScode is like the interface, and when you run a script, the command is transferred over network and the script is run on the server nodes.
+To give you an idea, VScode is like the interface, and when you run a script, the command/request is transferred over network and the script is run on the server nodes.

 In most cases, mounting remote server folders to local machine would be greatly useful,
 ```